 engines were made.
 On the left is a contemprary model of a steam

 engine and generator made in the 1990's by a model maker and sold

 through auction houses like Christies.
-They are contemporary
+As art I suppose as they

-class of small steam engines like the Creator steam engines used in
+class of small steam engines like the Creator steam engines that were used in

 popcorn machines or to power other small machines during the era before